OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Dataset

 \section{Dataset}

-As part of this paper, we have curated a comprehensive open-source dataset of 355 optimization problems we call NLP4LP.
+As part of this paper, we introduce a comprehensive open-source dataset of 361 optimization problems we call NLP4LP.
+The dataset builds upon earlier datasets for automated modeling, notably the NLP4OPT dataset \cite{ramamonjison2023nl4opt}, but includes a much richer set of information about the instances including an optimal solution and associated code.
 Our goal in creating NLP4LP is to provide the community with examples they can use to design optimization modeling tools using natural language systems and to assess their quality.
-The problems in NLP4LP are partitioned into 1) an easy dataset that contains only LP problems with short descriptions and scalar parameters, and 2) a hard dataset that contains both LP and MILP problems with longer descriptions and multi-dimensional parameters (\cref{table:datasets}).
+The problems in NLP4LP are partitioned into three subsets: 1) an easy dataset that contains only LP problems with short descriptions and scalar parameters, 2) a hard dataset that contains both LP and MILP problems with longer descriptions and multi-dimensional parameters, and 3) a case study dataset drawn from real-world applications published in the INFORMS Journal on Applied Analytics (\cref{table:datasets}).
 Unlike other modeling datasets, each instance in the NLP4LP dataset is accompanied by associated code to run the instance, and ground-truth intermediary representations of the problem (i.e., extracted parameters and targets, a list of clauses of the problem represented in natural language, \LaTeX, and code, and a solution and optimal value for given problem data).
 This additional structure enables future researchers to investigate and improve different modules of the OptiMUS framework such as parameter extraction or code implementation, and even test these improvements with the OptiMUS webapp, without implementing the full software stack from scratch.
-Compared to the initial version of the NLP4LP dataset presented in \citep{optimus-0.2} this version contains more instances from a wider breadth of domains and more complex problems from published papers, and includes additional information for each instance, such as code, as discussed earlier.
+Compared to the initial version of the NLP4LP dataset presented in \citet{optimus-0.2}, this version contains more instances from a wider breadth of domains and more complex problems from published papers, and includes additional information for each instance, such as code, as discussed earlier.
 The dataset is available on Hugging Face and in the supplementary material.